MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AutoSensitivityLabelPolicy.md

 ```

 ### -RetryDistribution
-{{ The RetryDistribution switch redistributes the policy to all OneDrive for Business and SharePoint Online locations.
+The RetryDistribution switch redistributes the policy to all OneDrive for Business and SharePoint Online locations.
+You don't need to specify a value with this switch.

 Locations whose initial distributions succeeded aren't included in the retry.
-Policy distribution errors are reported when you use this switch. }}
+Policy distribution errors are reported when you use this switch.

 ```yaml
 Type: SwitchParameter